Pipboy-approved/VHL-POC/prd.md

 We have created a web application named "VHL portal" that is a Single Page Application (SPA).

-- The application is a Vite app with React and TypeScript, using only raw CSS for styling.
+- The application is a Vite app with React and TypeScript, using a single `styles.css` file for styling, located in the root directory.
 - The application features a dynamic menu and content area that updates based on user interaction.

 Important!
 Every time before You make changes, confirm that these comply with prd.md